alexei/django-move-model/README.md

 ## Usage

-Move the actual code from one app to the other then run:
+ 1. Move the actual code from one app to the other
+ 2. Update foreign keys to point to the new model
+ 3. Run:

         $ python manage.py movemodel ModelName source_app destination_app